clmitchell630/wiki-werks/README.md

 *   git checkout -b 'remove-index'
 *   git push origin remove-index
     -   will push to the new branch
-    -   Once you have finished with your branch you can select "pull request"
+    -   Once you have finished with your branch you can select "new pull request".
+This is found in the branch overview.